NikitosGolubev/Numbers-Facts-API/README.md

 - Composer
 - Npm, GULP
 - Generating auto documentations (JSdoc, PHPdocumentor)
 - Basic knowledge of Linux(Ubuntu) (In fact, I had to deal with it a lot at the first steps because I had some issues and always received 502 error.
 I've struggled and read a lot about it in Google and finally figured out a simple solution.
-But before it, seems like I've gone through all the Ubuntu folders).
+However before it, seems like I've gone through all the Ubuntu folders).
 - Ability to install environment for development

 # Numbers-Facts-API